 It is our purpose as a religious organization to recognize the calling of God to ministry upon the lives of Christian believers.
 This is for the sole purpose of advancing the message of the Gospel of Jesus Christ.

-Can NACM Members File for for Tax Exemptions?
+Can NACM Members File for Tax Exemptions?

 The NACM recognizes ordination for the spreading of the gospel.
 In accordance with this, the US government may grant certain benefits regarding the ability to officiate marriages, tax exemptions, etc. These things are beyond our purpose; however, we do recognize that people can benefit from them.
-For this reason we do not restrict our affiliated ministers from applying for these benefits.
+For this reason, we do not restrict our affiliated ministers from applying for these benefits.
 Although, it should be noted that we make no claims regarding what the IRS or other governing bodies will or will not recognize for these permissions.
 It is the independent minister’s responsibility to know the laws and act in accordance with them.

 We have no objective in the assistance of ministers to pass through the financial stipulations of governments in the hopes of not having to render unto Caesar (Mark 12:17).
 These matters move beyond the scope of anything outlined in scripture as a means by which to fund ministry or churches.